Partial-response maximum-likelihood: Generalized PRML

-PR4 is characterized by an equalization target (+1, 0, -1) in bit-response sample values or (1-D)(1+D) in polynomial notation (here, D is the delay operator referring to a one sample delay).
-The target (+1, +1, -1, -1) or (1-D)(1+D)^2 is called Extended PRML (or EPRML).
-The entire family, (1-D)(1+D)^n, was investigated by Thapar and Patel.
+PR4 is characterized by an equalization target (+1, 0, −1) in bit-response sample values or (1 − D)(1 + D) in polynomial notation (here, D is the delay operator referring to a one sample delay).
+The target (+1, +1, −1, −1) or (1 − D)(1 + D)^{2} is called extended PRML (EPRML).
+The entire family, (1 − D)(1 + D)^{n}, was investigated by Thapar and Patel.
 The targets with larger n value tend to be more suited to channels with poor high-frequency response.
 This series of targets all have integer sample values and form an open eye-pattern (e.g. PR4 forms a ternary eye).
 In general, however, the target can just as readily have non-integer values.
 The classical approach to maximum-likelihood detection on a channel with intersymbol interference (ISI) is to equalize to a minimum-phase, whitened, matched-filter target.
-The complexity of the subsequent Viterbi detector increases exponentially with the target length - the number of states doubling for each 1-sample increase in target length.
+The complexity of the subsequent Viterbi detector increases exponentially with the target lengththe number of states doubling for each one-sample increase in target length.